Why become an electrical engineer? I can think of 10 solid reasons, and that’s if electricity and magnetism don’t

-I remember in college, many of my classmates switched majors after their first year.
+I remember in college, a bunch of my classmates switched majors after their first year.
 Those notorious weed-out classes are the real deal.
 And once you start working as an efficient engineer, you’ll face a whole new set of challenges.
-The work can be unforgiving and highly demanding.
-To make matters worse, you’ll compete against an oversupply of workers and machines.
+The work can be unforgiving and highly demanding, and you’ll compete against a surplus of workers and machines.

-But, if you put in the work, you’ll create job security for yourself.
-You’ll also become difficult to replace.
-Because great electrical engineers are rare.
-And this is key, given electrical engineering has a bright future.
+But, if you’re willing to put in the work, you’ll create job security for yourself and become difficult to replace.
+After all, exceptional electrical engineers are few and far between.
+And that’s crucial, given the bright future of electrical engineering.

 #7 Entrepreneurial grooming

-The journey to becoming an electrical engineer crosses over perfectly to entrepreneurship.
-The following are some examples of how:
+The journey to becoming an electrical engineer is a fantastic springboard into entrepreneurship.
+Here are some examples of how it crosses over:

 - Relentless studying teaches you how to grind through business challenges

-- Endless researching, helps you find solutions to hairy business questions
+- Endless researching helps you find solutions to complex business questions

-- Understanding difficult technical concepts will help you quickly learn business concepts
+- Understanding difficult technical concepts prepares you to quickly learn business concepts

-- Analytical training, helps you rationally approach business problems
+- Analytical training enables you to rationally approach business problems

-What’s more, your technical knowledge will prepare you for any tech-driven business.
+Moreover, your technical knowledge sets you up for success in any tech-driven business.
 By deeply understanding technical subjects, you gain an edge over your competition, especially those who only have a business background and an MBA.

-So you can work closely with engineering teams in the trenches, to solve problems.
-In return, you gain greater creative control of projects, which is powerful.
+So you’ll be able to work closely with engineering teams in the trenches, solving problems together.
+In return, you gain greater creative control of projects, which is incredibly powerful.

 #8 Understanding the world around you